-Our master's program in education studies can be taken as is or designed and tailored to meet your interests, as well as your professional and academic needs.
+Our master's program in education studies can be tailored to meet your interests as well as your professional and academic needs.
 This program of study is targeted for those whose goals are broad, interdisciplinary and flexible.
-You can pursue a focus area that allows you to take maximum advantage of courses and resources in the Graduate School of Education.
-You have the option to create your own multidisciplinary focus area from within our school and across our departments.
+You will pursue a focus area that allows you to take maximum advantage of courses and resources in the Graduate School of Education.

 The features of our program include: